Meet the Team!

 Robert is our behind-the-scenes business partner who makes it possible for the rest of us to spend more time treating patients.
 In his day job, he works as an Aviation Meteorologist at a private consulting firm.
 He studied at Texas A&M where he earned his Bachelor of Science in Meteorology.
 He earned his MBA at Oklahoma City University.
 During his time in business, he has felt a strong pull to work more to help others and to make a difference in people’s lives.

 He hopes to transition into patient care and patient support gradually, as the business grows and he moves closer to retirement age.
 In the meantime, he is supporting our practitioners and learning about the business practices of an alternative care clinic.
-He passionately believes that there are multiple paths to healthcare, having benefitted greatly from receiving alternative care options when traditional Western medicine did not have options to help him feel better.
+He passionately believes that there are multiple paths to healthcare, having benefited greatly from receiving alternative care options when traditional Western medicine did not have options to help him feel better.

 If Robert is not in the office, he is probably looking up at the sky, working on puzzles, building something, spending time with his family, or exercising.
 He loves camping and being away from the daily grind of regular life.
 He rarely shies away from a great road trip!